pcdshub/ads-async/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ads-server could always use more documentation, whether
+ads-async could always use more documentation, whether
-as part of the official ads-server docs, in docstrings,
+as part of the official ads-async docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/pcdshub/ads-server/issues.
+The best way to send feedback is to file an issue at https://github.com/pcdshub/ads-async/issues.

 If you are proposing a feature: